8227L Android 13 Update

 The new version of Android was released in August 2022 and is called Android 13 (Tiramisu ).
 It has come a long way since its inception in 2007 as a beta version.

-Newer versions of Android have always been targeted to take advantage of the newer technology in the form of faster processors and more available (i.e., cheaper) RAM.
+Newer versions of Android have always been targeted to take advantage of newer technology, such as faster processors and more available (i.e., cheaper) RAM.
 The minimum amount of RAM that Android 13 needs is 2 GB.
 That is a minimum, not a target.
 You need RAM for apps, too.

 The 8227L is a very poor processor by Android 13 standards, and because of this, you won’t get any speed advantage of Android 13 over the original Android version supplied with the 8227L headunit.